Your Facebook News Feed Is About To Get Much More Colorful

 Last February, Facebook brought laughter, love, tears, anger, and surprise to posts with the introduction of emoji reactions.
 At last, we could do far more than just Like a message.
 Now, your news feed is getting another huge update.

-Starting tomorrow, Android users around the world will be able to add color backgrounds to text-only posts.
-Other than the standard white, the palette includes yellow, an orangey-red, magenta, a greenish-blue, deep-blue, purple, and gray-black.
-To use one, just click on the message box, choose your color, type your text, and post as usual.
+Starting tomorrow, Android users around the world will be able to add colour backgrounds to text-only posts.
+Other than the standard white, the palette includes yellow, an orangey-red, magenta, a greenish-blue, deep-blue, purple, and grey-black.
+To use one, just click on the message box, choose your colour, type your text, and post as usual.

 See?
 2017 is looking brighter already.